Build a Personal Website with Astro, Cloudflare Pages, D1, and Front Matter CMS

 Code blocks

 As a developer, sharing some code examples is inevitable destiny.
 The rehype-pretty-code did all the heavy lifting in adding code syntax highlighting for me.
-Incidentally, the syntax highlighter is Shiki.
+The syntax highlighter is Shiki.

 example.astro